Athletics at the 1904 Summer Olympics – Men's marathon: Summary

 Thomas Hicks ended up winning the event, although he benefited from various forms of aid that would not be allowed today.
 10 mi from the finish, Hicks led the race by 1.5 mi, but he had to be restrained from stopping and lying down by his trainers.
 From then until the end of the race, Hicks received several doses of strychnine – a common rat poison, which stimulates the nervous system in small doses – mixed with brandy and egg white.
 This was the earliest recorded use of performance-enhancing drugs in the revived Olympic Games.
 He continued to battle onwards, hallucinating, and was barely able to walk for most of the course.
 When he reached the stadium, his support team carried him over the line, holding him in the air while he shuffled his feet as if still running.
 Hicks had to be carried off the track on a stretcher, and might have died in the stadium had he not been treated by four doctors.
 He lost 8 lb during the course of the marathon.

 Cuban postman Andarín Carvajal had also joined the marathon, arriving at the last minute.
 After losing all of his money gambling in New Orleans, Louisiana, he hitchhiked to St. Louis and had to run the event in street clothes that he cut around the legs to make them into shorts.
 Not having eaten in 40 hours, he saw a spectator eating two peaches.
 He asked if he could have the peaches, and the spectator declined.
 He then stole both peaches and ran away.
 Later, he stopped off in an orchard en route to eat some apples, which turned out to be rotten.
 The rotten apples caused him to have strong stomach cramps, and he had to lie down and take a nap.
 Despite his discomfort and the pause, Carvajal still managed to finish in fourth place.

 Arriving without correct documents, Albert Corey, a French immigrant to the United States, is inconsistently listed as participating in a mixed team in the four mile team race (with four undisputed Americans) and competing for the United States in the marathon.
 The South African entrants, Len Taunyane and Jan Mashiani, finished ninth and twelfth, respectively.
-Mashiani was chased off course by a dog, which affected his placement.
+Taunyane was chased roughly a mile off course by a dog, which affected his placement.